Spice Road Spices

 Immediately apparent was a flavour depth and strength of minerality, ideal for the many Middle Eastern and Mediterranean recipes and perfect when paired with Lamb, Poultry and especially, sprinkled over Roasted Vegetables.

-Continuing with this exercise, Murray River Salt and Himalayan Salt (we tried both) contain an array of minerals, much the same as 424 but, we felt, with a weaker or softer flavour concentration.
-Both these salts are fine of course, they just missed the punch or mineral richness of the 424 Salt.
+Continuing with this exercise, Murray River Salt and Himalayan Salt (we tried both) contain an array of minerals, much the same as 424 but we felt with a weaker or softer flavour concentration.
+Both these salts are fine of course, they just missed the punch or lifting mineral richness of the 424 Salt.

-All interesting but to get back to our Home Chefs and cooking flavours, it is clear that when used as a “sprinkle” there is a difference between Salts and in particular between Sea Salt and 424 Dead Sea Salt.
+All interesting but to get back to our Home Chefs and cooking, it is clear that when used as a “sprinkle” there is a difference between Salts and in particular between Sea Salt and 424 Dead Sea Salt.

-When used as part of the cooking process there will always be less taste difference but from our tasting, the low Sodium Chloride and high mineral concentration came through.
+When used as part of the cooking process there will always be less taste difference but from our tasting, the high mineral concentration came through.
 One of our tasters described it as salt with attitude !